Where to See Seals in San Diego: La Jolla Seal Rookery

 The kids, however, were not the only ones that favored the sandy stretch of coastline protected from the forces of the ocean waves.
 Shortly after the breakwater was erected, a colony of seals claimed the beach.

 For nearly 40 years, the pinnipeds and people shared the beach.
 Yet some locals took this rare opportunity to have the marine wildlife right at their doorstep for granted.
-Extensive hunting and harassing of the seals and sea lions led to their almost complete disappearance from the San Diego’s shores.
+Extensive hunting and harassing of the seals and sea lions led to their almost complete disappearance from San Diego shores.

 San Diego Seals and Sea Lions’ Harassment and Protection